Wahtzy/Unique-Love/README.md

 * `ROOM:getEntityCount()` - Returns amount of entities in the room.
 * `ROOM:update(dt)` - Updates all entities in the room, this includes calculating movement and checking collisions.
 * `ROOM:draw(dt)` - Draws all objects in the room.
+(1): IDs are automatically assigned to entities in the rooms, but currently serves no purpose.

 So far the BoundingBox system provides following methods:
 * `BBOX:new()` - Creates new BBOX.